oracle-livelabs/oci/oci-apm-getstarted/03-examine-monitors/examine-monitors.md

 ## Introduction

-In this lab, you will view the status of the monitors in the APM home page, drill down to the Monitor dashboard and analyze the details from the performance charts.
+In this lab, you will view the status of the monitors on the APM home page, drill down to the Monitor dashboard and analyze the details from the performance charts.

-Estimated time: 10 minutes
+Estimated time: 5 minutes

 ### Objectives

-* View monitor statuses in APM Home page
+* View monitor statuses on the APM Home page
 * Inspect the performance charts in the Monitor dashboard

 ### Prerequisites

 * Completion of the preceding labs in this workshop

-## **Task 1**: View monitor statuses in APM Home page
+## **Task 1**: View monitor statuses on the APM Home page

 1. Open the navigation menu in the Oracle Cloud console, select **Observability & Management** > **Home** under **Application Performance Management**.

 	![Oracle Cloud console Menu](images/1-0-menu.png " ")

 2. APM Home page opens.
-Locate **Monitors** widget at the right side of the page.
+Locate the **Monitors** widget on the right side of the page.
 You can see the status of the synthetic monitors running for the last 24 hours, in this compartment.

 	![Oracle Cloud console, APM Home](images/1-1-home.png " ")